- General Instructions

 You have a same-sex spouse whom you legally married in a jurisdiction that recognizes same-sex marriages.

-You resided during the tax year in a community property state that did not recognize same-sex marriages.
+You resided during the tax year in a community property state that did not recognize same-sex marriages during the tax year.

 The state's community property laws did not apply to you during the tax year.

-The special rules discussed above under Line 5a do not apply to you.
+The special rules discussed above under Line 5a don't apply to you.

 Refundable credits include the following: